ankitskvmdam/clean-jsdoc-theme/README.md

 ### To ignore sorting

-To ignore the sorting of members/methods/event in the navbar and in the page.
+To ignore the sorting of members/methods/event in the page.
 If it is `false` then the order of members/methods/events will be in the order they are in code/source.

 ```json